Contents

 - Surface insulation resistance

-Primer is a preparatory coating applied on a board before conformal coating, and this process is called priming.
+A preparatory coating is applied to a board before conformal coating, and this process is called priming.
 It ensures better adhesion and forms a binding layer to retain the coating.
 The requirement for the priming differs as per the type of resin.

 - Masking tapes, dots, and shapes